markjnkim/es_mod/01-html/content/step-6-reach-out.md

 Our next step will be adding the address to our markup.
 Can you guess what the name of the element is that will contain our address information?

 If you guessed `address` you are correct.
-This element is special since not any address information, but specifically the author or owner of the article, containing element, or document.
-Think of the byline of an article.
+The <address> tag defines the contact information for the author/owner of a document or an article.
+If the `address` element is inside the `body` element, it represents contact information for the document.
 Add this markup to the `index.html`.
 It should look something like this:

 ```html